 I contemplate on the idea of homemaking.
 In doing so, my recent works portray and investigate my mother’s domestic life in Hanoi, Vietnam starting from 1992, the year I was born.

-To understand this period of twenty-five years, my research includes acquiring old photographs from my family collection; recording images and footages of present life in my family; collecting relevant texts from national literature and poetry books; repurposing existing cinematic footages; and cooking my family home-made food.
+To understand this period of twenty-six years while living in the United States, my research includes acquiring old photographs from my family collection, collecting relevant texts from national literature and poetry books, repurposing existing cinematic footages; and cooking my family home-made food.

 This research targets at evidence that reference the struggles my mother experiences in our household.
 These struggles range from her domestic labor, her inability to reason and share the hardships, her experience with domestic violence, to her convoluted relationship with love.